SierraBandit/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: My positive outlooks to help you be positive
+title: My positive outlooks helps with a positive outlook
 image: /img/mpo.life-home-screen.png
-heading: Inspire to be insipred
+heading: Inspire to be inspired
-subheading: Encouage positive thinking for a positive life
+subheading: Encourage positive thinking for a positive life
 mainpitch:
   title: Why My Positive Outlooks
   description: >
     My Positive Outlooks was born out of real life's challenges.
 Challenges create opportunities.
 There is a saying when the going gets tough; the tough get going.
-It's sayings like this that can be reflected upon and thought about during difficult times, really anytime.
-This site is dedicated to positive sayings to draw strength from.
+It's sayings like this that can be reflected upon and thought about during difficult times, which honestly help.
+This site is dedicated to positive outlooks, be it little positive sayings, tea & coffee, or other items to keep you positive.
-description: "My Positive Outlooks goes well with Tea.
-We just love sipping on a hot cup of team and reflecting on these little karma shots, a.k.a sayings. "
+description: "  "
 intro:
   blurbs:
     - image: /img/storms-mypositiveoutlooks.life.png